 Accurate understanding of the revenue vs. income dynamic makes representative financial reporting possible.
 This is fundamental to your ability to analyze processes in your company that could be harming your bottom line.

-Beyond month-on-month forecasting, a revenue-oriented approach to financial reporting won’t tell you much about your company’s long-term outlook.
+Beyond month-on-month forecasting, a revenue-oriented approach to a company's financial reporting won’t tell you much about your company’s long-term outlook.
 Basing reporting on net income, incorporating an understanding of the cost of goods, etc., will show you how to adapt your approach to remain competitive in the market and how to use your revenue to drive real growth.

 This is what the financial reporting for a SaaS company in good health might look like.
 Their SG&A is under control (no need to break it out into individual expenses), vendor fees are constant, and the company has a good chance of seeing more improvement in its next month.